danielChuks/daemon-contractor-validator/README.md

-.......This short program is open for contributions and critics.............
+.......This short program is open to contributions and critics.............
 Thanks